LinkerApplication/actions/ecr-push/README.md

 - No need to to explicitly use `actions/checkout@v2`, since it is baked into the action.

-- A repository name and region should be provided as an input in the following format
+- A repository name, region and AWS credentials should be provided as an input in the following format

 ```yaml
 ...